 We do not use Assistant Teachers to teach classes - Only Professionals

 Why is this important?
 We hire professional teachers with professional performing credits, bachelor’s degrees, and/or master’s degrees to teach your students.
-Our teachers have performed with the Kiev Ballet and other professional ballet companies, are current Radio City Rockettes, have been on Broadway, and perform with regionally and nationally known companies.
+Our teachers have performed with the Kiev Ballet and other professional ballet companies, are former Radio City Rockettes, have been on Broadway, and perform with regionally and nationally known companies.
 There is no governing body, set of regulations, or requirements to open a performing arts school-therefore anyone can open a studio and say that they offer professional teachers and training.
 Only in cases of extreme emergency will a class be taught by an assistant teacher who has been trained by our professional staff for at least ten years.

 Proper and safe duration of classes for all ages 7 and older.

 Why is this important?
 Basically, we are baffled why classes for ages 7 and older at most local studios would only be 45 minutes at the same cost (or more) as our one hour classes, and want you to realize that you are not getting what you pay for in this instance.
 Students not in combination classes, ages 7 and older should have at least a one hour class: due to their attention spans and maturity levels, for protection of their bodies, and to get the most out of their class.
 A proper warm-up should take 15-20 minutes, technique and progressions across the floor should take 20-25 minutes, and a combination of technique and style in the center floor should also take about 15-20 minutes.
 This is standard practice from the most reputable schools in the world, such as Steps (NYC), the Joffrey Ballet Academy (NYC), and at Chambers Performing Arts.

 All students at Chambers Performing Arts are of equal status-no matter their division.